 For all educators – please read carefully through the information below prior to registration.

-IMPORTANT REGISTRATION INFORMATION for ACCESS OPERA:
+IMPORTANT REGISTRATION INFORMATION FOR ACCESS OPERA:

 - LOG IN: Educators will need to create a log in to reserve tickets for an Access Opera event.
 This information will go directly into our database to streamline the reservation and ticketing process.
 Once you have a log in, you will be able to use your account to make reservations for any of our ticketed programs (Access Opera, Masterclasses, etc.)

-- WAIT LIST: If tickets are “sold out,” you can email Debra Erck (firstname.lastname@example.org) to be placed on a waiting list.
+- WAIT LIST: If tickets are “sold out,” email Debra Erck (email@example.com) to be placed on a waiting list.
 Schools placed on the wait list will be contacted by email if tickets become available up to 48 hours prior to the dress rehearsal.

 - ATTENDING THE OPERA: When you arrive for the performance, tickets will be scanned as you enter the Long Center.
 This will provide us with accurate information regarding who is attending our dress rehearsals.
 Groups that do not show up or do not use all of their tickets may lose the privilege of participating in this program in the future.
 You are encouraged to email us as soon as possible if you have extra tickets that will not be used so we can pass them along to students on our wait list.